Phone: +386 59 90 07 31 (EU)

 – CIRCULAR HIKE TO THE SUSPENSION BRIDGE IN RANDA: The path begins at the Randa train station, where the “Europabrücke” signs point in the correct direction.
 Through larchwood forests and past the “Hohtschugga” viewing point, hikers reach the world-record holding “Charles Kuonen Suspension Bridge”.
 At 494 m, it is the longest pedestrian suspension bridge in the world.
 It takes almost 10 minutes to cross it and in the middle, swaying walkers are at the highest point: 85 m above the Grabengufer.
 After crossing, the path continues right back to Randa.

-In the morning train transfer from Zermatt to Täsch, where you pick up your car from the parking garage.
-First drive to Grindelwald (approx 2hr).
+In the morning train or taxi transfer from Zermatt to Täsch, where you pick up your car from the parking garage.
+Drive via Interlaken, the town between two lakes and further to Grindelwald (approx 2hr).

 – BOAT RIDE ON THUN LAKE: A cruise on the clear, blue waters of Lake Thun amid the mountains of the Bernese Oberland is an unforgettable experience.
 During the unhurried two-hour trip between Thun and Interlaken, you can indulge in fine cuisine while casting admiring gazes at the castles on the banks and the mountains beyond.